goblinfactory/iconsole/README.md

 ## IConsole

 This is the sum of all interfaces.
 It will require the most work to implement.
-Typically you often only need `IWrite` and-or  `IPrintAt`
+Typically you often only need `IWrite` and-or  `IPrintAt`or `IPrintAtColor`

 ```
-public interface IConsole : IWrite, IWriteColor, IPrintAt, IConsoleState, IScrolling  { }
+public interface IConsole :
+    IWrite,
+    IWriteColor,
+    IPrintAt,
+    IConsoleState,
+    IScrolling,
+    ISetColors,
+    IPrintAtColor  { }
 ```

 ## IWrite vs IConsole